 WEARY WILLIE DAY

+Weary Willie Day on December 9th recognizes the art of clowning and the impact it has on our lives.
 This holiday was named for the character made famous by Emmett Kelly, who was born on this day in 1898.
-Weary Willie Day celebrates the art of clowning and the impact that it has had on our lives.

 Weary Willie was a unique character in the art of clowning.
 Kelly had developed Weary Willy at a time when the white-faced, goofy clown was the norm, and selling the idea for a sad, down-on-his-luck clown did not fit the formula most circuses were seeking.
 For the time being, Kelly put back on the white face and the brightly colored costume.